Events happening on ISU's campus

 The 2020 Frank Church Symposium is Thursday and Friday at the ISU Rendezvous Complex's A, B and C Suites, with the theme “The End of Democracy?”
-The event is free and open to the public and begins Thursday morning at 10 a.m. and runs through 5 p.m., with a 6 p.m. keynote speech at the Stephens Performing Arts Center by Larry Diamond, an American political sociologist and leading contemporary scholar in the field of democracy studies, heralding from Stanford University.
-The event concludes Friday with a morning session of events running from 9 a.m. to 1 p.m.
-For more information, please contact Mikayla Simonson at 208-477-9456 or simomika@isu.edu.
+The event is free and open to the public and begins at 10 a.m.
+Thursday, ending with a 6 p.m. keynote speech at the Stephens Performing Arts Center by Larry Diamond, an American political sociologist and leading contemporary scholar in the field of democracy studies, heralding from Stanford University.
+The event concludes Friday with events running from 9 a.m. to 1 p.m.
+For more information, contact Mikayla Simonson at 208-477-9456 or simomika@isu.edu.

-After winning five of their last six games, the Idaho State women's basketball team hosts Weber State Thursday at 7 p.m. in Reed Gym and is in position to earn a first-round bye in the conference tournament if they can continue their winning ways.
-Admission runs $5 to $12 and tickets can be purchased online at www.idahostatetickets.com or are available one hour before the game at the Reed Gym box office.
+After winning five of their last six games, the Idaho State women's basketball team hosts Weber State at 7 p.m.
+Thursday in Reed Gym and is in position to earn a first-round bye in the conference tournament if they can continue their winning ways.
+Tickets run $5 to $12 and tickets can be purchased online at idahostatetickets.com or are available one hour before the game at the Reed Gym box office.

-Steep Canyon Rangers perform Thursday at 7:30 p.m. in the Jensen Grand Hall at the Stephens Performing Arts Center.
+Steep Canyon Rangers perform at 7:30 p.m.
+Thursday in the Jensen Grand Hall at the Stephens Performing Arts Center.
 According to press releases, the Grammy Award-winning sextet has spent nearly two decades bending and shaping the bluegrass aesthetic, wedding it to elements of pop, country and folk-rock to create something original.
-Tickets run $30 to $35 and can be purchased online at www.idahostatetickets.com or by calling 208-282-3595.
-For more information about the Steep Canyon Rangers, visit www.steepcanyon.com.
+Tickets run $30 to $35 and can be purchased online at idahostatetickets.com or by calling 208-282-3595.
+For more information about the Steep Canyon Rangers, visit steepcanyon.com.

 Nepalese Night 2020 is Saturday night at the Pond Student Union Ballroom.
 Experience the rich culture, diversity and hospitality of Nepal with exotic food and performances celebrating togetherness and brotherhood.
 Enjoy games, performances, delicacies, raffles and prizes.
 Admission includes dinner and runs $8 for faculty and staff and $9 for the public if purchased in advance at the Pond Student Union weekdays, or $10 if purchased at the door.

-Oscar-nominated "A Beautiful Day in the Neighborhood" will be shown Sunday at 2 p.m., 4:30 p.m. and 7 p.m. in the Bengal Theater.
+Oscar-nominated "A Beautiful Day in the Neighborhood" will be shown at 2, 4:30 and 7 p.m.
+Sunday in the Bengal Theater.
 Tom Hanks was nominated for Best Supporting Actor for his portrayal of Mr. Rogers, taking a look at the unique relationship the public television star develops with a journalist looking to investigate his authenticity.
 (Rated PG) Admission is $3 for the public, $2 for ISU staff and free for ISU students with Bengal ID.
-For Trailer and more information, go to www.pocatellofilmsociety.com/beautiful.
+For trailer and more information, go to pocatellofilmsociety.com/beautiful.

 Oscar-nominated "Harriet" plays Monday through Wednesday at 7 p.m. in the Bengal Theater, telling the story of the famed former slave whose work on the Underground Railroad led several dozen slaves to their freedom in the years leading up to the Civil War.
 (Rated PG-13) Admission is $3 for the public, $2 for ISU staff and free for ISU students with Bengal ID.
 For more information and trailer, go to www.isucinema.com.